 I ended up treating with over the counter wart removers, pecking and poking until the darn things finally disappeared.

 I was not happy when I recently discovered a Mini Me version of the heel wart had returned.
-(This is fairly common, since the virus can hang around dormant in your system.)
+(This is fairly common, since the wart virus can hang around dormant in your system.)
 This time I caught the wart early, and am unleashing the full armada of home remedies for warts to knock it out.
-In this post will cover a bit of info on what causes warts and wart identification, before giving you a great list of natural treatment options for warts.

 What Causes Warts?